vsivsi/meteor-job/README.md

 Add an entry to this job's log.
 May be called before a new job is saved. `message` must be a string.

 `options:`

 * `level`: One of `Jobs.jobLogLevels`: `'info'`, `'success'`, `'warning'`, or `'danger'`.
 Default is `'info'`.
 * `echo`: Echo this log entry to the console. `'danger'` and `'warning'` level messages are echoed using `console.error()` and `console.warn()` respectively.
 Others are echoed using `console.log()`.
 If echo is `true` all messages will be echoed.
 If `echo` is one of the `Job.jobLogLevels` levels, only messages of that level or higher will be echoed.

 `callback(error, result)` -- Result is true if logging was successful.
-When running as `Meteor.isServer` with fibers, for a saved object the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, for a saved object the callback may be omitted, and then errors will throw and the return value is the result.
 If called on an unsaved object, the result is `job` and can be chained.

 ```js
 job.log(